MobileNetV4 -- Universal Models for the Mobile Ecosystem

 \section{Universal Inverted Bottlenecks}

-We present the Universal Inverted Bottleneck (UIB) Block, an adaptable building block for efficient network design that has the flexibility to adapt to a variety of optimization targets without exploding search complexity.
-UIB extends the inverted bottleneck (IB) block, introduced by MobileNetV2~\cite{mobilenet_v2}, which has become the standard building block for efficient networks~\cite{mobilenet_v3,tan2019efficientnet, convnext,dosovitskiy2020image}.
+With an established foundation of roofline modeling and operational intensity, we proceed to discuss our architectural blocks.
+First is the Universal Inverted Bottleneck (UIB) Block, a building block for efficient network design that can adapt to a variety of optimization targets while remaining simple enough to use with Neural Architecture Search (NAS). \Cref{fig:uib_options} shows the UIB block structure.

-Building on top of the most successful MobileNet ingredients - separable depthwise convolution (DW) and pointwise (PW) expansion and projection inverted bottleneck structure, this paper introduces a new building block - Universal Inverted Bottleneck (UIB) block, as shown in Figure~\ref{fig:uib_options}.
-Its structure is rather simple.
-We introduce two optional DWs in the Inverted BottleNeck block, one before the expansion layer, and one between the expansion and projection layer.
-The presence or absence of these DWs is part of the NAS optimization procedure, resulting in novel architectures.
-Despite the simplicity of this modification, our new building block nicely unifies a few important existing blocks, including the original IB block, ConvNext block, and the FFN block in ViT.
-Additionally, UIB introduces a new variant: the Extra depthwise IB (ExtraDW) block.
+UIB extends the MobileNet Inverted Bottleneck (IB) block (introduced in MobileNetV2~\cite{mobilenet_v2}), which has become the standard building block for efficient networks~\cite{mobilenet_v3,tan2019efficientnet, convnext,dosovitskiy2020image}.
+We introduce an optional DW before the expansion layer and also make the DW between the expansion and projection layer optional.
+The NAS procedure selects which DW ops to include, resulting in novel architectures.
+Despite the simplicity of this modification, our new building block unifies important existing blocks: the original IB block, ConvNext block, and the FFN block in ViT.
+Additionally, UIB introduces a novel variant: the Extra DepthWise IB (ExtraDW) block.
+The NAS SuperNet size is manageable because the pointwise expansion and projection components of each block are shared between instantions and the depthwise ops are searchable options.
+In a SuperNet-based NAS algorithm, this approach shares $>$95\% of the parameters between instantiations so NAS remains efficient.
+We further use FusedIBs to improve the efficiency: A $k{\times}k$ FusedIB is a $k{\times}k$ Conv2D into a $1{\times}1$ Conv2D \cite{on_device_neural_archs}.
+FusedIBs are used in all MNV4 model stems (\cref{appendix:model_detail}, Tabs. \ref{arch_0p5x} - \ref{arch_8x_max}).

-In addition to allowing for a flexible IB structure during NAS, we avoid any human-crafted scaling rule, such as the one used in EfficientNet, and instead individually optimize the structure for each model size.
-To avoid exploding the size of the NAS SuperNet, we shared the common components (pointwise expansion and projection) and simply added the DWs as extra search options.
-In combination with the SuperNet based Network Architecture Search algorithm, this approach enables sharing of most of the parameters ($>$95\%) across different instantiations, making NAS extremely efficient.\\

-\textbf{UIB Instantiations} The two optional depthwise convolutions in the UIB block have four possible instantiations (Fig. \ref{fig:uib_options}), resulting in different tradeoffs.
+\textbf{UIB Instantiations:} The two optional depthwise convolutions in the UIB block have four possible instantiations (\cref{fig:uib_options}), resulting in different tradeoffs.